and1hof/and1hof.github.io/consulting.md

 I offer competitive rates, large-project / recurring customer discounts and free project scoping / follow-ups.

-If you are interested in hiring me as a consultant please reach out on [LinkedIn](https://www.linkedin.com/in/and1hof) and ask for a free phone consultation.
+If you are interested in hiring me as a consultant please fill out my [client intake form](https://forms.gle/5q7cvLiTk4HkFXyy6) and ask for a free phone consultation.